pqabelian/abewallet/docs/AbewalletDesign.md

   - fetch the block output record, and delete them from immature trasfer/coinbase output, meanwhile update immature/total balance
   - fetch the block input record, update/delete UTXORing, and compare new and old UTXORing
     - put the corresponding UTXO of the serial number back into the mature output, then update mature/total balance
-  - change the coinbase of the corresponding block to immature coinbase, and update the freezed/spendable balance
+  - change the coinbase of the corresponding block to immature coinbase, and update the frozen(**??**)/spendable balance

 ## 3.5 Query wallet information

 To support querying wallet information, the wallet provides external service through RPC Server, the default port is 8667.

-All services are provided by registering the command name and the corresponding handler in package `rpc/legacyrpc`.
+All services are provided by registering the command name and the corresponding handler in package `abewallet.rpc.legacyrpc`.

 | Name                   | Paramters               | Description                                                  |
 | ---------------------- | ----------------------- | ------------------------------------------------------------ |